timothyhull/breadpool-self-eval/docs/index.md

         === "What I Bring To A Crew :material-cursor-default-click:"

-            As a JT, you can expect me to consistently exhibit and excel at:
+            As a PLT, you can expect me to consistently exhibit and excel at:

+            - TODO

+    ??? tablet "ePLT-Specific :material-cursor-default-click:"

+        === "What I Bring To A Crew :material-cursor-default-click:"

+            As an ePLT, you can expect me to consistently exhibit and excel at:

             - TODO